dengr1065/sb-editor/README.md

 -   `sbe:puzzle <key>`: Display a puzzle using the short key.
 -   `sbe:reports <key/username>`: View reports for a puzzle or by username.
 -   `sbe:puzzlesearch [search terms]`: Search the puzzle collection.
--   `sbe:msg [message]`: Send a message from messages/ directory by its' name.
 -   `sbe:xban <reason>`: Ban a user in all servers where you have Ban Members permission.

 ## Configuration